 Deal with parenting criticism

-Edited by Ephraim, Jonathan, Anonymous, Marian Raquel F. Roncesvalles and 6 others
+Edited by Ephraim, Jonathan, Marian Raquel F. Roncesvalles, Eng and 5 others

 Parenthood changes your life goals and perspective as it shifts to accommodate the new addition into the family.
 Becoming a parent is an evolving role that requires mastery of variety of skills over time.
 Having children is both a blessing and a responsibility that is set for a lifetime.
 This is definitely one role that requires full attention 24/7.
 You cannot go on leave, retire, or even quit as a parent although no parent would really want to relinquish their spot in their children's lives.
 Parenting styles differ from one parent to another.
 Essentially, what works for one may not entirely be valuable to another.
 A parent's strength lies in the diversity and versatility they ought to have in handling the demands and challenges in the roles they play in their children's lives.
 Multitasking is the key to make sure that you get things done in all aspects of your life.
 There are indeed no such thing as small roles or bit players especially if you are juggling children, family, work, and social life.
 Everything has a designated place to keep you in equilibrium.
 Achieving balance is regarded to be highly important especially in becoming a more effective and loving parents to your children.